 29. Tell me about a problem you had with a supervisor:

 Biggest trap of all.
 This is a test to see if you will speak ill of your boss.
-If you fall for it and tell about a problem with a former boss, you may well below the interview right there.
 Stay positive and develop a poor memory about any trouble with a supervisor.

 30. What has disappointed you about a job?

 Don't get trivial or negative.
 Safe areas are few but can include: Not enough of a challenge.
-You were laid off in a reduction Company did not win a contract, which would have given you more responsibility.
+You were laid off in a reduction.
+The company did not win a contract, which would have given you more responsibility.

 31. Tell me about your ability to work under pressure:

 You may say that you thrive under certain types of pressure.
 Give an example that relates to the type of position applied for.

 32. Do your skills match this job or another job more closely?

 Probably this one.
 Do not give fuel to the suspicion that you may want another job more than this one.